| |

 search

 above.
-The default is
+The default is1

-- How long to wait before considering a query
+- How long to wait before considering a query to have failed.
+The default is 30 seconds.

 attempts

+- Number of attempts to make before failing.
 The default is 2.
-This means that a down name server will cause
+This means that a down name server will cause your application to wait 1 full minute before deciding that it can't resolve the IP.

 rotate

 - Try the name servers in round robin fashion.
+This distributes load across name servers.

 no-check-names

-- Don't check for invalid characters in
+- Don't check for invalid characters in host names.

 inet6